ezramorse/mens/README.md

 };
 ```

-While JSX templates can contain **m.component** declarations, all asynchronous data variables should be initialized and passed from the route controller
+While JSX templates can contain **m.component** declarations, all asynchronous data variables should be initialized and
-into the children components.
+passed from the route controller into the children components.
+This allows the route controller to properly
+control its overall redraw strategy

 ## Asynchronous Data